Heading away on a ski trip? Whether you're a teacher, pupil, or parent, make sure you know exactly what you'll need to pack with our handy guide!

 You should ensure that your jacket is long enough to fully cover your kidney area and it is better to choose cuffed sleeves to stay warm.

 When looking for ski trousers, it is handy if they unzip at the bottom, so that they will fit around your ski boots.
-Generally, the most popular type of trousers for skiing are salopettes, as they have both a high back and shoulder straps.
+Generally, salopettes are the most popular type of trousers for skiing as they have both a high back and shoulder straps.

 You may also want a pair of softer gloves or mittens for whenever you're not skiing.
-Mittens generally keep hands warmer as they permit better circulation than gloves.
+Mittens generally keep hands warmer as they allow better circulation than gloves.

 Most skiers will add a buff to keep their necks warm and stop any cold air from entering via the top of their jackets.
-As an added bonus, you can pull a buff up over the lower part of your face in particularly bitter conditions.
+As a bonus, you can pull a buff-up over the lower part of your face if it's snowing or there are particularly bitter conditions.

 As you can lose up to 40% of your heat through your head, it's essential to keep it covered while on the slopes.
 In general, we recommend both children and adults wear a warm hat for walking around the resort.

 Some form of eyewear is essential on the slopes.
-Goggles are your best bet if it is snowing heavily.
+Goggles are your best bet if it's snowing heavily.
 If not, you may prefer sunglasses with good UV protection.

 Whether you're having breakfast or you're finished skiing for the day and relaxing at the resort, you'll need a few sets of non-ski clothes.
 Consider taking: